 How about some old school, New Jack Swing&90’s vibe to enjoy with a mature crowd for Saturday?
 You can tell your friends now that you are meeting them here to catch up with them.
 Be classy and get smartly dressed.
 You never know what the new year brings.
 Happy hour is from 2 pm to 9 pm and the event starts at 6 pm.

 Central Park is a major destination of the city especially during lunch breaks and in the afternoons.
 It’s one of the places in Nairobi where one can run to relax and to have a picnic.
 The cool and peaceful atmosphere of the park is just perfect to relax.
 It’s a child-friendly zone with swings and other playing materials, with face painters and hawkers.
 Picnicking here is one of the most favourite pastimes for Nairobi residents.
 Don’t you need a recreational event for your tired body and soul?
 You should gather your family or friends to enjoy doing nothing here.

 Location: Eden Bliss Gardens

 Pregnant and Mom is a community of moms and mom-to-be.
-They organize this get-together and all moms, pregnant women and babies are invited!
+They organise this get-together and all moms, pregnant women and babies are invited.
 It’s a great meet-up for moms to interact and share.
-How about becoming a famous mom&baby for a change this year?
+How about becoming a famous mom & baby for a change this year?
 They take some photos during the gathering and if any company wants to use your photos for their adverts, they can pay you for that (of course with your permission).
-You can join this event on Jan 11th, on Saturday.
-There’s space for vendors if you want to display and sell your products but you have to pay 5000 Ksh registration for that.
+You can join this event on 11 Jan, on Saturday.
+There’s space for vendors if you want to display and sell your products but you have to pay 5000 KSh registration for that.